 Like many other U.S. cities, distracted driving in Las Vegas is a major problem.
-According to Zero Fatalities Nevada, 59 people died on Nevada roadways in distracted driving accidents between 2015 and 2019.
-That’s about 3.7% of Nevada’s total traffic accident fatalities.
+According to the Nevada Department of Transportation (NDOT), 53 people died on Nevada roadways in distracted driving car accidents between 2016 and 2020.
+That’s about 3.3% of Nevada’s total traffic deaths.
 While that may not seem like a lot at first glance, it’s much more sobering when you consider that distracted driving crashes are some of the most underreported accidents.

 There are three main categories of distracted driving: visual (taking your eyes off the road), manual (taking your hands off the wheel), and cognitive (taking your mind off driving).
 Some distractions may only be visual, manual, or cognitive, while others can involve a combination of two or all three, as is the case in texting and driving.

 Anything that causes you to take your eyes away from the road is considered a visual distraction, even if you’re at a stoplight.
 Some of the most common visual distractions in Las Vegas include:

 - Looking at your phone screen or infotainment system (i.e., reading a text message, looking up GPS directions, looking for a music or podcast to listen to)

 - Looking at one of the many distracting billboards, Vegas Strip attractions, or car accidents on the side of the road

 - Paying more attention to the driver who cut you off than the road in front of you

 - Looking for personal items in your bag or elsewhere in the car